mongodb/specifications/source/message/OP_MSG.rst

 - Create a single document and insert it over ``OP_MSG``, ensure it works
 - Create two documents and insert them over ``OP_MSG``, ensure each document is pulled out and presented as document sequence.
-- ismaster.maxWriteBatchSize might change and be bumped to 100,000
+- hello.maxWriteBatchSize might change and be bumped to 100,000
 - Repeat the previous 5 tests as updates, and then deletes.
 - Create one small document, and one large 16mb document.
 Ensure they are inserted, updated and deleted in one roundtrip.